“To find the best tool, I should look for a better email platform.”

 Log in to your CRM or customer data platform and find the segment, cohort, or list that your team has already built for users who have abandoned a cart.
 It might be called "abandoned_checkout_24h," "cart_abandoners_3_days," or something similar.
 Just find that list and look at the user count.
 This is the audience your email-only strategy is failing to fully reach.

 By simply identifying this group, you've defined the exact audience that a modern, multi-channel recovery system can communicate with and taken the most important step.
-The next move is connecting a tool that can pull from this exact segment and start conversations on DMs, which have an 80%+ open rate, but for today, just finding the list is the real starting point.
+The next move is connecting a tool that can pull from this exact segment and start conversations on DMs, which have an 80%+ open rate (opens in a new tab), but for today, just finding the list is the real starting point.

 Frequently asked questions